cbueth/infomeasure/docs/guide/entropy/index.md

 In the $q \to 1$ limit, the Jackson sum (q-additivity) reduces to ordinary summation, and the Tallis entropy reduces to Shannon Entropy.
 This class of entropy measure is in particularly useful in the study in connection with long–range correlated systems and with non–equilibrium phenomena.

-## Estimation Techniques
+## Entropy Estimation
-> Note:
-> - This package consists of non-parametric estimation techniques for both the discrete and continuous RV.
-> - All the estimators are based on Shannon information except explicitly mentioned: Rényi entropy estimator & Tsallis entropy estimator

 When estimating entropy, several factors must be considered.
 First, identify whether the dataset is discrete or continuous.
 Then, select an appropriate estimator, which can be broadly categorized into parametric and non-parametric techniques.
 This package provides methods for both discrete and continuous random variables, along with non-parametric techniques, with detailed explanations and implementation guidelines available in the subsequent pages.
+> Note:
+> - This package consists of non-parametric estimation techniques for both the discrete and continuous RV.
+> - All the estimators are based on Shannon information except explicitly mentioned: Rényi entropy estimator & Tsallis entropy estimator

-### List of Estimation Techniques Implemented:
+### List of Entropy Estimators

 ```{eval-rst}
 .. toctree::